 Leaks

 A leaking water heater can indicate a burst valve or pipe connection.
 If water leaks at the top of the hot water heater, it may be a faulty water supply pipe.
-Water from fittings and pipework rapidly is dangerous as the water heater bursts.
+Rapidly leaking water from fittings and pipework is dangerous as the water heater bursts.

 Dirty Water